-If the payment order status identified = ‘Processed’, the WI will be directly routed to ‘Archival’ and ‘Exit’.
+If the payment order status identified = ‘Processed/Deleted’, the WI will be directly routed to ‘Archival’ and ‘Exit’.

-If the payment order is ‘Not Processed’, no change to be made and flow will remain intact.
+If the payment order is ‘Awaiting Authorization’, no change to be made and flow will remain intact.

-After WI Creation, once the request moves to OpsMakerDB and OpsCheckerDB, both these queues will also have the checks for ‘Payment Order Status’.
-At any point of time, if the status is changed as ‘Processed’, irrespective of the queue, WI will move to ‘Exit’.
+After WI Creation, once the request moves to OpsMakerDB, OpsCheckerDB, Remittance HelpDesk Maker & CSO Exceptions these queues will also have the checks for ‘Payment Order Status’.
+At a configured point of time, if the status is changed as ‘Processed’, irrespective of the queue, WI will move to ‘Exit’.

 The Payment Order Status check will be a priority. i.e., irrespective of the other functionality/conditions, the payment status change will be considered first and accordingly the WI will move to ‘Exit’.